OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 ## Prerequisites

+Before we dive into the tutorial, make sure you have the following prerequisites set up:

 ### Rust toolchain

 Follow the instructions on [Rust Lang’s installation page](https://www.rust-lang.org/tools/install) to get a full Rust toolchain installed on your system.
 Make sure after installation that you have access to the programs `rustup`, `rustc`, and `cargo` from your preferred command line terminal (programs should be added to your system’s PATH, more instructions available on Rust’s website)